Checkmk/kubernetes/kubernetes-agent/README.md

 service port).
 Calling the file should output the collected pod metrics from all worker nodes.
 The yaml will create the namespace checkmk-monitoring-test instead checkmk-monitoring.
 After completing the test, feel free to delete namespace.

+**IMPORTANT**: We recommend that you delete the namespace (or at least the cluster agent) after finishing testing and simply redeploy the setup when you want to retest.
+The cluster agent continuously collects the metrics from the worker nodes and will therefore increase the space occupied on your FS when you don't query your metrics (this won't be a problem in the production setup later).